 "I have no idea what that means."
 Ron said with a tone of confusion.

 "Neither do we.
 Sirius is going to ask Dumbledore if he does."
 Remus told them.

 He looked around at everyone at the table, and found Molly and Arthur looking worried at each other, lost for words.
 Fred, George, and Ron were muttering quietly to one another, asking if any of them had heard the term before.
 But Hermione was mumbling the words under her breath like Remus had before, her eyebrows creased together as she tried to work out what the words could mean inside her head.
 After a few minutes of talking amongst each other, Sirius can back into the room with a grim expression.
 Before Remus could ask him anything, Sirius opened his mouth and answered the unspoken question.

 "He doesn't know either.
-But he said that Voldemort wouldn't of driven Harry mad yet, he said that Voldemort needed Harry sane try to get the information out of him.
-Kept saying Harry been gone for only two days so far.
-Dumbledore thinks that its some kind of message Harry wanted to give us."
+But he said that Voldemort wouldn't of driven Harry mad yet, he kept saying that Voldemort needed Harry sane try to get the information out of him, and that Harry's been gone for only two days so far.
+Dumbledore thinks that it's some kind of message Harry wanted to give us."